-The National Electricity Rules under clause 4.3.4 (g) - (i) requires DNSPs to plan and operate their networks in accordance with network stability guidelines published by the Australian Energy Market Operator.
+The National Electricity Rules under clause 4.3.4 (g) - (i) requires DNSPs to plan and operate their networks in accordance with network stability guidelines published by AEMO.
 AusNet Services carries out its planning and network operations in accordance with these guidelines.